tinygo-org/tinygo-site/content/ide-integration/_index.md

 After creating or modifying this file, you will likely need to restart VS Code to apply these settings.

+Alternatively, there is a [VSCode addon](https://marketplace.visualstudio.com/items?itemName=tinygo.vscode-tinygo) that will create these settings for you.

 ### Other IDEs

 Other IDEs will likely need a different setup.
 You can try starting them with these environment variables set in your shell or configuring these environment variables somewhere in your Go language server settings.